 BY SOFO ARCHON

-In addition, pain means having problems, and to solve those problems you need to become more intelligent.
-That’s why, if you study the history of humankind, you will find that some of the greatest minds to have walked on Earth were very sensitive to pain.
+In addition, pain means having problems, and to solve those problems we need to become more intelligent.
+That’s why, if you study the history of humankind, you will find that some of the greatest minds to have ever walked on Earth were very sensitive to pain.
 Pain pushed those individuals to doubt what they knew, raise new questions and discover better answers.
 Pain pushed them to see life from an entirely different perspective.

 So, don’t be afraid of pain, my friends.
 Rather, embrace pain and pay close attention to it.
 This, however, doesn’t mean that you should desire pain in your life.
 It just means that when you experience pain, be present with it, instead of avoiding it.
-This way, you can let pain show you what it has to show you, and take the right action in order to deal with it.
+This way, you can let pain show you what it has to show you, and take the right action in order to effectively deal with it.